thedodd/ybc/README.md

 Now just execute `trunk serve --open`, and your application will be built and opened in your browser.

 If you are not using [Trunk](https://github.com/thedodd/trunk), you will need to use another mechanism for building your Rust WASM application and its assets.

+## web-sys & stdweb
+Currently, this library only supports the web-sys backend.
+Support for stdweb is not currently planned.
+If that is problematic, please open an issue describing why.
+Cheers!